By COGwriter

 Thus the New Testament makes clear that the law of God continues, thus it was not nailed to the cross or somehow wiped out.

-The Bible, however, also shows that the requirements of the Levitical priesthood (Hebrews 9:1,6-10), which were part of the penalty of sin, were blotted out.
+The Bible, however, also shows that the requirements of the Levitical priesthood (Hebrews 9:1,6-10) sometimes called the law, which were part of the penalty of sin, were blotted out.

 And why?

-Jesus' one sacrifice was and is sufficient--we do not have to sacrifice animals any morel
+Jesus' one sacrifice was and is sufficient--we do not have to sacrifice animals any more!
+Consider also the following:

-Another requirement (which is related) would be the death penalty of sin, as "the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord" (Romans 6:23) or other specific ceremonial penalties associated with the Old Testament statutes (such as making a sin offering or washing).
+Now, let's also consider that another requirement that was to be blotted out would be the death penalty for sin, as "the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord" (Romans 6:23) or other specific ceremonial penalties associated with the Old Testament statutes (such as making a sin offering, being put outside the camp, or washing).

 Notice that Paul wrote that it was necessary for the Levitical priesthood to change: